marcduez/graphql-validation-directives/README.md

 **equalFields**

-A collection of field names that must have equal values.
+Throws if the fields with the provided names have non-equal values.

 ```gql
 input Mutation1Input @validObject(equalFields: ["password", "confirmPassword"]) {